howtographql/howtographql/content/backend/graphql-js/5-applying-authentication.md

 ### Adjusting the `post` resolver

-If you're taking a look at the Graphcool schema (in `src/generated/graphcool.graphql`), in particular the `createLink` mutation, you'll notice that the `LinkCreateInput` (the type that wraps all input arguments for this mutation) now has an additional field:
+If you're taking a look at the Prisma schema (in `src/generated/prisma.graphql`), in particular the `createLink` mutation, you'll notice that the `LinkCreateInput` (the type that wraps all input arguments for this mutation) now has an additional field:

 ```graphql(nocopy)
 input LinkCreateInput {